holoviz/holoviews/doc/Reference_Manual/index.rst

  Defines the Dimension and NdMapping classes, which implement n-dimensional data containers.
 `operation`_
- Defines ViewOperation and StackOperation classes used to manipulate and transform existing Views and Stacks.
+ Defines ViewOperation and MapOperation classes used to manipulate and transform existing Views and Stacks.
 `options`_
  Defines options which control plotting and style configuration.